walterhiggins/WMPJS/book-outline.md

    ... depending on the name of the file you downloaded earlier, you may need to change `craftbukkit.jar` to match the exact name of the file.

 3. Save the document as run.bat in the Folder you created earlier (the same Folder where you copied the craftbukkit jar file).
-It's important that you change the 'Save as type:' option from `Text Documents` to `All Files` otherwise Notepad will try to save the document as run.bat.txt.
+It's important that you change the 'Save as type:' option from `Text Documents` to `All Files` otherwise Notepad will try to save the document as run.bat.txt and it will not be executable.

 4. Double click the run.bat file you saved in the previous step and CraftBukkit should start running.
-If you see an error message along the lines of "Java is not recognized as an internal or external command, operable program or batch file" then you need to reinstall Java.
+If you see an error message: "Java is not recognized as an internal or external command, operable program or batch file" then you need to reinstall Java.
 Java is the programming language Minecraft is written in.
 It's also the programming language the CraftBukkit Minecraft Server is written in.
 You can download Java by visiting `http://www.java.com/` and following the instructions.
 If after installing Java you still get the same error then follow the instructions at `http://www.java.com/en/download/help/path.xml`.

-5. Assuming the server has started up (you didn't see any errors), you can shut down the server by issuing the `stop` command at the server console (type `stop` then hit ENTER).
+5. Assuming the server has started (you didn't see any errors), you can shut down the server by issuing the `stop` command at the server console (type `stop` then hit ENTER).

 #### Installing Bukkit on Mac OS